Small-Bodies-Node/catch-apis/README.md

 ## OPERATING INSTRUCTIONS

+To run/develop this flask API locally on a linux-like machine:

+1. Copy `.env-template` to `.env` and supply labels/credentials.
+It's recommended that you choose a local installation of python3 (viz. `which -a python3`) that is not supplied by anaconda, as that might lead to issues.

-1. Run `source _initial_setup.sh` in order to:
+2. Run `source _initial_setup.sh` in order to:

     1. Create a virtual environment 'venv' if it doesnt already exist
     2. Activate venv
     3. Install project dependencies

-2. Run `sh _dev_cccc_apis.sh` to start the flask apis locally in development mode.
+3. Run `sh _start_dev_api.sh` to start the flask api locally in development mode.
 [Nodemon](https://www.npmjs.com/package/nodemon) is used here to watch for file changes.
-(You'll need to install node and nodemon; if you prefer then you can just call `python cccc_apis.py` directly and restart whenever you make changes in development.)
+(You'll need to install node and nodemon; if you prefer then you can just call `python src/appEntry.py` directly and restart whenever you make changes in development.)

-3. Run `sh _start_cccc_apis.sh` to start the apis in production using gunicorn-worker processes in the background.
+4. Run `sh _start_prod_api.sh` to start the api in production mode using gunicorn-worker processes in the background.

+## GENERATING MODELS

+...

 ## GIT COMMITS